Outer Wilds: Design

+Music

 The music of the game was composed by Andrew Prahlow, who had worked with Beachum previously.
 The central motif was based on sitting around a campfire, coming from Beachum's emotional core of the game.
 Prahlow joined the project in 2012 and began with a simple melody on a banjo as a "campfire song", and expanded the music from there.
 He gave each of the other Outer Wilds explorers an instrument based on their personality, with the concept that they were all playing the same song apart but still together.
 This can be heard in-game with the signalscope when the five planets with Outer Wilds members are lined up.
+The Nomai were given piano and synthesizers as a technological counterpoint to the more woodsy Hearthians, with sound effects in their ruins that corresponded to indicate how the Nomai expressed themselves through technology.

 The music was written alongside the game's story, allowing it to grow and change as the story was refined, resulting in a unified theme about the joy of life and its bittersweet journey.
 Prahlow did not write general background music, so that music would only play when the player was in a location where it would be noticeable and meaningful.
 The title theme was both the first and last song written, as Prahlow recorded himself playing banjo music at the beginning of development and again at the very end to symbolize the growth and change over the course of the game's creation.
 A soundtrack album for the game, Outer Wilds, was released on June 1, 2019, with a vinyl version, Signals From The Outer Wilds, released in 2020.
-A book about the art and development of the game is planned for release in 2025 by Lost in Cult.